brighteyedathene/UtilityAI/README.md

 # UtilityAI
 UtilityAI plugin for Unreal Engine

+# Instructions:
-Add the DecisionMakerComponent to an AI controller, and set its BT_OptionTree to a BehaviorTree containing BTT_RunOptionBehaviorTree
+- Add the DecisionMakerComponent to an AI controller.
+- Set BT_OptionTree to a BehaviorTree containing BTT_RunOptionBehaviorTree.
+- Add an AIOptionSetDataAsset to BaseOptionSets.
+- (Optional) override `GetOptionSets` to pull from other sources.
+For example, equipped weapon might contain options, or you might want to limit which options get evaluated.
+- Write some AIConsiderations.
+I only included one as an example.